danieltjw/aifutures/README.md

 It may appear to be highly productive but due to externalising cost elsewhere, it can involve taking 2 steps forward and 1 step back on aggregate.

-A friendly I-AGI's main concern is the lack on coordination between individuals leading to a lot of wasteful efforts and disregard for the common good.
+A friendly I-AGI's main concern is the lack on coordination between individuals leading to a lot of wasteful efforts, unneeded suffering and disregard for the common good.

 Near-term focus with a lack of concern for long-term and wider issues.